How To Use And Configure WordPress Widgets – Part 4

 Overriding Default WordPress Sidebar Widgets

-Enabling Accessibility Mode, via Screen Options, lets you use Add and Edit buttons instead of dragging and dropping.
+Enabling Accessibility Mode, via the Screen Options, lets you use Add and Edit buttons instead of using drag and drop.

 (Widgets Menu)